Is your home bird proof? Cockatiels should never be left in a room alone. They can go about their business

 because the fumes can linger in curtains, upholstery and other

-from overheated non-stick cookware is irreversible causing a very painful
+materials.
+Death from overheated non-stick cookware fumes is very painful

 Teflon® and all brands of non-stick cookware as well as many appliances are coated with a fluoropolymer